coreos/coreos-assembler/mantle/runner-readme.md

 2. `kola/harness: RunTests` calls `kola/harness: filterTests` to build a test list filtered down by the given pattern & platform from all tests in `kola/register/register: Tests` object.
-3. `kola/harness: RunTests` checks if any of the tests do not exactly match the given pattern and have either a `MinVersion` or `MaxVersion` tag, if so then it will call `kola/harness: getClusterSemver` to spin up a machine on the given platform to extract the OS semver.
-The tests will then be filtered down again with the semver.
-Note that if a pattern matches an individual test the `kola/harness: getClusterSemver` check will be skipped and the test will be run without regard to the `MinVersion` or `MaxVersion` tags.
-4. `kola/harness: RunTests` will then construct a `harness/suite: Options`
+3. `kola/harness: RunTests` will then construct a `harness/suite: Options`
 object and construct a `harness/test: Test` object containing the name of each test and a closure (#1) calling `kola/harness: runTest`.
-5. `kola/harness: RunTests` constructs a `harness/suite: Suite` object via
+4. `kola/harness: RunTests` constructs a `harness/suite: Suite` object via
 `harness/suite: NewSuite` using the `harness/suite: Options` and `harness/test: Test` objects and proceeds to call the `harness/suite: Run` function on the `harness/suite: Suite` object.
-6. `harness/suite: Run` starts by creating or cleaning up the output directory by calling the `harness/harness: CleanOutputDir` function.
+5. `harness/suite: Run` starts by creating or cleaning up the output directory by calling the `harness/harness: CleanOutputDir` function.
 It then creates the `test.tap` file inside of the output directory and prints a string to the file containing `1..%d` where %d is the amount of tests being run.
-7. `harness/suite: Run` then checks if the following options were selected and if so creates the corresponding files in the output path:
+6. `harness/suite: Run` then checks if the following options were selected and if so creates the corresponding files in the output path:

 | Option         | Filename   |